martin-olivier/airgorah/README.md

 You will also need a wireless network card that supports `monitor mode` and `packet injection`.

-## Installation

-You can find pre-built releases for Debian distributions [here](https://github.com/martin-olivier/airgorah/releases/latest) (Ubuntu, PopOS, Mint, Kali, etc.)
+You can find pre-built releases for Debian based distributions [here](https://github.com/martin-olivier/airgorah/releases/latest) (Ubuntu, PopOS, Mint, Kali).
 You will just need to download the package and install it with the following command:

 ```sh
 sudo apt install <path_to_deb_package>